 In 1895, Japan won the war and got a part of China and Taiwan.

 A short time later, in northeastern China, Japan had a conflict with Russia, and got into a war in 1904.

 Japan won this war miraculously, and got many rights in Korea and northeastern China.

-At last in 1910 Japan realized annexation of the Korean Peninsula.
+And, at last, Japan realized annexation of the Korean Peninsula in 1910.

-In 1912 Emperor Meiji died, and his son became the next emperor.
+In 1912, the Emperor Meiji died, and his son became the next Emperor.

-In this period, two big incidents occured overseas.
+In this short period, two big incidents occured overseas.